roberts7531/fvdi/README.md

 - Makefiles are sensitive to "CPU=v4e" (ColdFire build) or any other m68k-atari-mint CPU target
 - provided build script "buildit.sh" (dependend on CPU setting as well) builds the fvdi engine and the bitplane.sys driver (to allow testing using hatari)
+- untar the provided freetype-2.2.1.tar.bz2 (in fvdi/modules/ft2) for truetype library before building

-Not yet functional (crashes when opening virtual workstation)
+ColdFire build not yet functional (crashes when opening virtual workstation).
+Works for other CPUs